Make a long flared skirt – Free Size (Sewing Pattern & Tutorial)

 For inserting two elastics make a stitching line by the middle of the waistband.

-Insert elastic with pin.
-Join the ends by stitching zig zag lines.
+Insert elastic with a pin.
+Join the edges of the elastic together with a zig zag stitch.

 If your waist is very thin, add another drawstring along with the elastic so that you can tie and secure it or reduce the length of the elastic.